-What core strategies are most beneficial to a breadth of students in equitable elementary classrooms?
-What considerations are needed when assessing students - including formative, summative, and diagnostic tools?
-How can we use assessments as insights for UDL and targeted supports and confidence building?
-Dec 4 Critical friends, mini-presentations Sharing your planning and learning, gathering feedback, applying it
+How do we design for equitable teaching through assessment practices?
+What core strategies are most beneficial to a breadth of students in equitable elementary classrooms? selection, and centering student dignity through the application of learning theories - What considerations are needed when assessing students - including formative, summative, and diagnostic tools? - How can we use assessments as insights for UDL and targeted supports and confidence building?
+De ec 4 Critical friends, mini-presentations - Sharing your planning and learning, gathering feedback, applying it